Supplementary Planning Documents

-Updated Vehicle Parking Standards were agreed by the Council as part of the ongoing work on the District Plan.
+Updated Vehicle Parking Standards were agreed by the Council in July 2015 as part of the ongoing work on the District Plan.
 The updated standards are being taken into account through the planning application process, alongside the adopted standards.

 The Urban Design Framework presents a number of options that could help transform an uncared for corner of Hertford into an attractive part of the town.
 The framework was adopted as an SPD on 17th December 2014.
 The Framework is now a material consideration in guiding development in that area.

 The SPD sets out the aspirations of the Council for the redevelopment of the Old River Lane site.
 The ambition is to create a well-designed development that responds to the character of the surrounding area.